-The Magnum Elite series of machines are '3-point linkage' tractor mounted mid-sized flail mower/shredders suitable for tractors of 50HP and above.
-Designed primarily for the mulching of grasses, brambles, bushes, branches, vines, and general crop residues their tough construction and choice of working widths of 1.9m, 2.2m, 2.4m or 2.7m with offsetting capability of up to 400mm make them ideal for both agricultural users and general contractors alike.
+The Magnum Elite 'L' machines are '3-point linkage' tractor mounted mid-sized flail mower/shredders suitable for tractors of 45-50HP and above.
+Designed primarily for the mulching of grasses, brambles, bushes, branches, vines, and general crop residues their tough construction and working width of 1.9m with offsetting capability of up to 400mm makes it the ideal machine for agricultural users and general contractors alike.